sepsis-omics/tutorials/docs/modules/xcms/metab_draft.md

 ## Get data

+Data from Agilent (is this correct) is in .D format.

+Upload these to xcms, or convert these to .mzdata or .mzXML files first. (e.g. with Proteowizard (http://proteowizard.sourceforge.net/downloads.shtml)

 data files:
 eg sample from ABR project (if not under embargo) eg public data (all v big though? make smaller?)

+ABR project data:
+acquired on a HPLC/6545 Q-TOF